-Honestly, evidence of the efficacy and potential benefits of weighted blankets for seniors and the elderly is still scarce despite decades of recommendations by general physicians and occupational therapists.
-It is even fair to say that medical practitioners do not fully understand how best to use weighted blankets.
+Despite decades of recommendations by general physicians and occupational therapists, evidence of the efficacy and potential benefits of weighted blankets for seniors and the elderly are still scarce.
+It is fair to say that medical practitioners do not fully understand how to use weighted blankets.

-However, there is plenty of anecdotal evidence to indicate that weighted blankets are beneficial for the elderly looking for a non-drug means of negating anxiety, agitation, and poor sleep occasioned by Alzheimer’s and dementia.
+However, plenty of anecdotal evidence indicates that weighted blankets benefit the elderly looking for a non-drug means of negating anxiety, agitation, and poor sleep occasioned by Alzheimer’s and dementia.

 Additionally, the side effects of using weighted blankets are few and far between.
 This means there are negligible known risks to adding weighted blankets to the list of long-term medical devices we avail to our beloved seniors.